scottdkey/shakespeare_db/readme.md

 ```

 This database can be served if desired, however it is not recommended, as this project is intended for local development purposes.

+## To-Do

+Create queries that will filter for needed information.
+Based on table names, the entities table probably has the information needed.
+There were errors downloading the following SQL files from the `Perseus` site.
+Hopefully I'll have constructed some queries to pull desired information out.
+With the major goal of getting limited information to add to a much smaller SQLite db to package with an application.

+- hib_chunks.tar.gz
+- hib_entities.tar.gz
+- hib_entity_occurrences.tar.gz
+- hib_frequencies.tar.gz
+- morph_votes.tar.gz
+- sgml.xml.texts.tar.gz
+- sgml.xml.cache.tar.gz